monadicstack/frodo/README.md

 ## Why Not Just Use gRPC?

-Simply put... complexity. gRPC solves a lot of hard problems related to distributed systems at massive scale, but those solutions come at the cost of simplicity.
-There's a huge learning curve, a lot of setup pains, and finding documentation to solve the specific problem you have (if there even is a solution) is incredibly difficult.
-It's an airlplane cockpit of knobs and dials when most of us just want/need the autopilot button.
+Simply put... complexity. gRPC and grpc-gateway solve a lot of hard problems related to distributed systems at massive scale, but those solutions come at the cost of simplicity.
+Countless hours have been lost debugging issues resolving missing dependencies in proto files, or trying to get a load balancing solution to work, or figuring out whether to write logic in HTTP middleware or a gRPC interceptor (just to name a few common pain points).

-Frodo is the autopilot button.

-Here are some ways that Frodo tries to improve on the developer experience over gRPC:
+If many of us are honest with ourselves, a lot of what gRPC and its ecosystem offers falls into the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) realm (you ain't gonna need it).

+Simple solutions that create JSON-based HTTP APIs are good enough for most of us.
+In those cases gRPC tends to introduce a lot of complexity without giving as much in return.
+Frodo strives to have a much better developer experience that takes you from your first line of code to a solid set of services/APIs that are easy to maintain, test, deploy, and scale.

+For the vast majority of projects, JSON (un)marshaling is probably not a performance bottleneck for you.
+Protobufs are a great solution for a very specific problem, but it's one that very, very few applications actually have.
+I've seen REST APIs handle hundreds of millions of requests per day using Go's `encoding/json` package.
+While cool tech, protobufs just do not solve a problem that most of us have, so we might was well avoid the complexity that comes along with them.

+Even if you get things working on your development machine, gRPC introduces a series of other problems that you're left having to solve such as load balancing.
+You could do client-side load balancing, but that involves you having to also figure out etcd, Consul, or some other service discovery solution.
+You could do server-side load balancing, but you're going to need something like Linkerd, Envoy, or some other not-so-simple service mesh solution.
+Frodo's services work the same as any other API you might build by hand with the standard library, Gin, Chi, Echo, etc., so the load balancers provided by AWS/GCP/Azure just work.

+Ultimately, Frodo tries to take as much the "good" from gRPC and its ecosystem while eliminating as much of the "bad" as possible.
+Frodo focuses more on the developer experience and less on giving you options galore.
+It tries to provide simple solutions and sane defaults for common problems so you spend less time figuring out how to make Frodo work and more time solving your users' problems.

+Here are a few conscious deviations from how gRPC does things:

 * No proto files or other quirky DSLs to learn.
-Just describe your services as plain old Go interfaces; something you were likely to do anyway.
-* Easy to set up.
-Just "go install" it and you're done.
+Just write a Go interfaces/structs and Frodo will figure out automatically.
+* Setup is as easy as one `go install` to get every feature. gRPC requires you to manually install protoc then fetch 3 or 4 grpc-related/Go dependencies, and not all have properly adopted Go modules yet.
-* A CLI you can easily understand.
-Even a simple gRPC service with an API gateway requires 10 or 12 arguments to `protoc` in order to function.
+* The CLI is much less complex.
+Even a simple gRPC service with an API gateway requires around 9 or 10 arguments to `protoc` in order to function.
 Contrast that with `frodo gateway foo/service.go`.
+* If you don't like the CLI, you can hook into `go:generate` instead.
 * The RPC layer is just JSON over HTTP.
 Your frontend can consume your services the exact same way that other backend services do.
-* Because it's just HTTP, you've got an entire ecosystem of off-the-shelf solutions for middleware for logging, security, etc regardless of where the request comes from.
+* You've got an entire ecosystem of off-the-shelf solutions for middleware for logging, security, etc regardless of where the request comes from.
 With gRPC, the rules are different if the request came from another service vs through your API gateway (e.g. from your frontend).